otterize/network-mapper/README.md

 ## Try the network mapper

-Try the [quick tutorial guide](https://docs.otterize.com/quick-tutorials/k8s-network-mapper) to get a hands-on experience in 5 minutes.
+Try the [quickstart](https://docs.otterize.com/quick-tutorials/k8s-network-mapper) to get a hands-on experience in 5 minutes.

+Looking to map AWS traffic?
+Check out the [AWS visibility tutorial](https://docs.otterize.com/features/aws-iam/tutorials/aws-visibility).

 ## Installation instructions
 ### Install and run the network mapper using Helm